A skillet of frittata on a wooden cutting board. There is a carton of eggs and a plate of lettuce.

-Potato and ham frittata is one of those meals you can have anytime.
+Potato Crust frittata comes together so quickly and easily!
+This is one of those meals you can have anytime of day.
 It is great for a filling weekend breakfast, brunch, or a simple weekday dinner.
 Everything cooks in one pan, so it cleans up in a hurry!

 What is a Frittata?